axr167/interview-prep/technical-rounds/00-Graphs/README.md

     // Getting shortest path from map of distances. -1 if no path exists. int shortestPath = dist.containsKey(destination)? dist.get(destination): -1;

+Time complexity:

+- Time to traverse all edges of each vertex: 2 * E because each edge processed twice (A->B and B->A is same) + Processing all vertices V through the queue.
+- Time complexity: 2E + V = O(V+E)

 **To save the path itself do the following:**